ShahzainAhmed/PerfectNumber/README.md

 # Perfect Number:
-## A perfect number is a positive integer
+## A perfect number is a positive integer that is equal to the sum of